nuclearpengy/nuclearpengy.github.io/gear.md

 From a messaging perspective, I primarily use iMessage for personal messaging, Google Hangouts for internal business conversations and Skype and Slack for engaging with clients and external teams.

-I currently use Evernote for notes, G Suite Business for cloud productivity and Dropbox and iCloud for cloud synhronisation,
+I currently use Evernote for notes, G Suite Business for cloud productivity and Dropbox and iCloud for cloud synhronisation.

 On the business front, I use Harvest for time tracking and Sage One Accounting and Sage One Payroll for their respective functions.